pez57/rock-paper-scissors-lizard-spock/README.md

 # Rock Paper Scissors Lizard Spock
 ## About
 **Rock Paper Scissors Lizard Spock** is a browser-based game of chance inspired by the classic Rock Paper Scissors hand game.
 The aim of this variation is to beat the computer-generated Robot within 10 moves by clicking on your desired move.
 The highest score wins!
 If the player wins they can submit their name onto the Highscores board.
 After submitting your name the game will automatically restart ready to be played again.

-Deployed link to site here: (to be inserted once deployed)
+Deployed link to site: https://pez57.github.io/rock-paper-scissors-lizard-spock/
 ![Responsiveness image](assets/images/responsiverpsls.png)

 ## Table of Contents